 As you can see, there are a lot of pieces to the pricing structure, and how much you’ll ultimately pay at the end of your trip.
 It’s in your best interest to thoroughly read the listing before you book a rental.
 Let’s take a look at an example:

-- This 2004 Class A motorhome in Boston is listed at $225 per night with a four-night minimum.
+Let's say you found a Class A motorhome near Boston, Massachusetts listed at $225 per night with a four-night minimum.

-- There’s a 7% rental tax (ah, good old Taxachusetts!)
+There’s a 7% rental tax in the state.

 So, let’s imagine you’re renting the RV for two weeks.
 That’s $3,150 right off the bat.
 Factor in everything else…